AnnoLLM: Making Large Language Models to Be Better Crowdsourced Annotators: Prompts Used to Test the Stability

 \section{Prompts Used to Test the Stability}

 We present the few-shot prompts p1, p2 and p3 in Tables \ref{tab.boolq.few-shot1}, \ref{tab.boolq.few-shot2} and \ref{tab.boolq.few-shot3}, respectively.
 The few-shot prompt p3 is obtained by swapping the order of the ``Question'' and ``Passage'' in Table \ref{tab.boolq.few-shot}.
 While few-shot prompts p1 and p2 have minor variations in their task description compared to p3, we have highlighted the differences in bold.
+The few-shot prompts, p1, p2, and p3, consist of the same demonstrated examples as the original prompt presented in Table \ref{tab.boolq.few-shot}.

 We show the few-shot CoT prompts p1, p2 and p3 in Tables \ref{tab.boolq.few-shot-cot1}, \ref{tab.boolq.few-shot-cot2} and \ref{tab.boolq.few-shot-cot3}, respectively.
 The few-shot CoT prompt p3 is obtained by swapping the order of the ``Question'' and ``Passage'' in Table \ref{tab.boolq.few-shot-cot}.
 While few-shot CoT prompts p1 and p2 have minor variations in their task description compared to p3, we have highlighted the differences in bold.
+The few-shot CoT prompts, p1, p2, and p3, consist of the same demonstrated examples as the original prompt presented in Table \ref{tab.boolq.few-shot-cot}.